Finder’s Keeper – Part Fifteen

 I started in on the baseball lineups again, this time working on the 2001 Seattle Mariners.
-Nobody realizes how incredible Edgar Martinez’s season was, with an OPS of .966 that year.
+Nobody realizes how incredible Edgar Martinez’s season was that year.
+With an OPS of .966, he could easily have won the MVP if it hadn’t been for the rookie campaign Ichiro Suzuki had.
 It was easier than biting my tongue to keep from saying something inappropriate.

 “So, fool, where are you taking us?”

 Sometimes, though, the national pastime just ain’t enough.
 I hit the brakes hard and pulled over to the side of the road.
 Ariana and her companion Jennifer may have been buckled in, but that didn’t stop them from being showered with unsecured educational materials.
 I looked back to see the ladies pushing aside piles of brochures for the Galway Atlantaquarium.
 “What’s the matter, Princess?
 Uncomfortable?”

 “Imbecile!
 Since you showed up, everything has gone haywire—”

 “Whoa, slow your roll, Xena!
 The Boss and I were only looking for you because of your sister.
 He played coy with me about prior knowledge of your domestic arrangements.
 Frankly, I could care less, although I’m pretty sure Manny’s going to freak when he finds out—”